Asymptotic properties of a componentwise ARH(1) plug-in predictor

-\keywords{ARH(1) processes; consistency; functional prediction; mean absolute and quadratic convergence}
+\keywords{ARH(1) processes; consistency; functional prediction; mean absolute and quadratic convergence.}

-\section{Introduction.}
+\section{Introduction}

-In the last few decades, an extensive literature on statistical inference from functional random variables has emerged, motivated, in part, by the statistical analysis of high-dimensional data, as well as data with a continuous (infinite-dimensional) nature (see \cite{Bosq00,Bosq07b,Dedecker03,Ferraty06,Merlevede96,Merlevede97,Ramsay05,Ruiz12}, among others).
-A selected set of new developments and branches of the functional statistical theory can be found in \cite{Bongiorno}.
-Particularly, in the current literature, we refer to the recent books \cite{Horvath} and \cite{Hsing}, surveys \cite{Cuevas14}, and Special Issue \cite{GoiaVieu}, and the references therein.
+In the last few decades, an extensive literature on statistical inference from functional random variables has emerged.
+This work was motivated in part by the statistical analysis of high--dimensional data, as well as data of a continuous (infinite-dimensional) nature; see, e.g., \cite{Bosq00,Bosq07,DedeckerMerlevede03,FerratyVieu06,Merlevede96b,Merlevede97,RamsaySilverman05,Ruiz12}.
+New developments in functional data analysis are described, e.g., in \cite{Bongiornoetal14,Cuevas14,HorvathKokoszka12,HsingEubank15}, and in a recent Special Issue of this journal \cite{GoiaVieu16}.

 These references include a nice summary on the statistics theory for functional data, contemplating covariance operator theory and eigenfunction expansion, perturbation theory, smoothing and regularization, probability measures on a Hilbert spaces, functional principal component analysis, functional counterparts of the multivariate canonical correlation analysis, the two sample problem and the change point problem, functional linear models, functional test for independence, functional time series theory, spatially distributed curves, software packages and numerical implementation of the statistical procedures discussed, among other topics.

+The special case of functional regression models, in which the predictor is a random function and the response is scalar, has been particularly well studied.
+Various specifications of the functional regression parameter arise in fields such as biology, climatology, chemometrics, and economics.
+To avoid the computational (high--dimensional) limitations of the nonparametric approach, several parametric and semi--parametric methods have been proposed; see, e.g., \cite{Ferratyetal12} and the references therein.
+In \cite{Ferratyetal12}, a combination of a spline approximation and the one--dimensional Nadaraya--Watson approach was proposed to avoid high dimensionality issues.
+Generalizations to the case of more regressors (all functional, or both functional and real) were also addressed in the nonparametric, semi--parametric, and parametric frameworks; for an overview, see \cite{AneirosVieu06,FebreroManteiga13,FerratyVieu09}.